-A significant factor in determining total compensation is that Seaboard does not provide any long-term incentive compensation, such as stock grants or stock options.
+A significant factor in determining total compensation is that Seaboard does not provide any equity incentive compensation, such as stock grants or stock options.

-2022 Executive Compensation Components
+2023 Executive Compensation Components

-For the fiscal year ended December 31, 2022, the principal components of compensation for the Named Executive Officers were:
+For the fiscal year ended December 31, 2023, the principal components of compensation for the Named Executive Officers were:

 - Base salary;

-- Bonus or incentive award;
+- Bonus award;

 - Retirement and other benefits; and

 - Perquisites and other personal benefits.

 Salaries.
 The salaries for the Named Executive Officers generally are established by the Board of Directors each year based on the salary in effect for the immediately preceding year, adjusted for the estimated increase in the cost of living.
-For 2022, the Board of Directors determined the salaries for the Named Executive Officers by increasing the 2021 salaries by a cost of living adjustment.
+For 2023, the Board of Directors determined the salaries for the Named Executive Officers by increasing the 2022 salaries by a cost of living adjustment.

-Bonuses and Incentive Awards.
-The Board of Directors established the 2022 bonuses for the Named Executive Officers based upon the recommendations of Seaboard's Chairwoman of the Board, Lead Director and President and based upon a subjective determination, primarily considering:
+Bonuses.
+The Board of Directors established the 2023 bonuses for the Named Executive Officers based upon the recommendations of Seaboard's Chairwoman of the Board and President and based upon a subjective determination, primarily considering:

-- Individual review of the executive's compensation, both individually and relative to other officers; - Individual performance of the executive; and - Seaboard's operating income.
+- Individual review of the executive's compensation, both individually and relative to other officers; - Individual performance of the executive; and - Seaboard's review of its general financial and operational performance.

 Retirement and Other Benefits.
-Each of the Named Executive Officers (other than P. Brown) is a participant in the Executive Retirement Plan or the Cash Balance Retirement Plan.
+Each of the Named Executive Officers (other than P. Brown and J. Bresky) is, or previously was, a participant in the Executive Retirement Plan or the Cash Balance Retirement Plan.
 The benefit under these plans is generally equal to 2.5 percent of the final average remuneration (salary plus bonus) of the participant, multiplied by the participant's years of service in the plan after January 1, 1997, subject to a limitation in the number of years of service and final average remuneration.
-The exact amount of the benefits, the offsets thereto and the benefit for years of service prior to January 1, 1997 are set forth in more detail on page 15 of this proxy statement.
+The exact amount of the benefits, the offsets thereto and the benefit for years of service prior to January 1, 1997 are set forth in more detail on page 14 of this proxy statement.

 Seaboard also maintains a tax-qualified retirement savings plan, to which all U.S.-based employees, including the Named Executive Officers, are able to contribute their annual compensation, up to the limit prescribed by the Internal Revenue Service.
-For 2022, Seaboard matched 100 percent of the first 3 percent of compensation contributed to the plan and 50 percent of the next 2 percent of compensation contributed to the plan.
+For 2023, Seaboard matched 100 percent of the first 3 percent of compensation contributed to the plan and 50 percent of the next 2 percent of compensation contributed to the plan.
 Beginning in 2022, all matching contributions vest after one year of service.

-The Named Executive Officers (other than E. Gonzalez), in addition to certain other executives, are entitled to participate in the Post-2018 Deferred Compensation Plan, which gives participants the right to defer salary and bonus to be paid by Seaboard at a later time, all in accordance with applicable ERISA and income tax laws and regulations.
+The Named Executive Officers (other than E. Gonzalez), in addition to certain other employees, are entitled to participate in the Post-2018 Deferred Compensation Plan, which gives participants the right to defer salary and bonus to be paid by Seaboard at a later time, all in accordance with applicable ERISA and income tax laws and regulations.
+In addition, Seaboard has the option to defer pursuant to this plan a portion of the bonus of a Named Executive Officer.